byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 * Fund the multisig wallets / the multisig address so there is something to spend in the first place
 * Do as many multisig transactions as you like

-Monero adds one more type of step, necessary for internal bookkeeping so to speak.
-Simply told all the mechanisms that make Monero transactions truly private complicate things and lead to a necessity to exchange information between wallets to enable them to correctly process transactions, both incoming and outgoing.
+ByteRub adds one more type of step, necessary for internal bookkeeping so to speak.
+Simply told all the mechanisms that make ByteRub transactions truly private complicate things and lead to a necessity to exchange information between wallets to enable them to correctly process transactions, both incoming and outgoing.

 The MMS uses the term *syncing* for the process to making wallets ready to transact again after sending or receiving transactions, and *multisig sync data* or simply *sync data* for the information that has to be exchanged to achieve that.

-So the steps for Monero multisig look like that:
+So the steps for ByteRub multisig look like that:

 * Configure the multisig wallets and establish the multisig address
 * Fund the multisig wallets / the multisig address so there is something to spend in the first place